 That only bring

-More lies
+More painful lies

-More debate
+More futile debate

-More thoughts and
+More empty thoughts and

-Kind prayers
+empty prayers

-More posts
+More angry posts

-More comments
+More meaningless comments

 So ban assault rifles